 A maximum of 1600 hours of the accrued annual leave balance has cash value.
-320 hours are paid at 100%; the remaining balance, after the 320 hours are deducted, obtains cash value of 2% for each year of service, to a maximum of 50% i.e., 12 years of service equals 24% cash value for remaining balance; 25 or more years of service equals

-50% cash value of the remaining balance.
+400 hours are paid at 100%; the remaining balance, after the 400 hours are deducted, obtains cash value of 2% for each year of service, to a maximum of 50% i.e., 12 years of service equals 24% cash value for remaining balance; 25 or more years of service equals 50% cash value of the remaining balance after deducted from the 1600 maximum.

-Notwithstanding the above, for employees with less than 10 years of service, no employee may receive a payoff paid at 100% that exceeds 240 hours for combined accrued vacation and annual leave.
-For employees with 10 or more years of service, no employee may receive a payoff paid at 100% that exceeds 320 hours for combined accrued vacation and annual leave.
-Accrued vacation will be paid at 100% up to the accrual limits specified in Article V, Section 1.D.
-Remaining hours, up to the accrual limits specified in Article V, Section 1.D, will be paid from the annual leave accrual.
-(Accrued vacation that is taken as time-off for purposes of retirement (See Article V, Section 2.L.), will be considered as a payoff for purposes of this provision.)

-Employees with 10 or more years of service will be eligible to receive prorated payouts at the time of separation in the percentages referenced above for all accrued annual leave hours remaining after the 100% payout, up to 1600 hours.
+Notwithstanding the above, no employee may receive a payoff paid at 100% that exceeds 400 hours for combined accrued vacation and annual leave.
+Accrued vacation will be paid at 100% up to the accrual limits specified in Article V, Section 1.F.
+If an employee has less than 400 vacation hours, the amount of annual leave hours that the employee will be paid at 100% from the annual leave accrual will be the difference between 400 and the amount of vacation hours that the employee has accrued.
+(Accrued vacation that is taken as time-off for purposes of retirement (See Article V, Section 2), will be considered as a payoff for purposes of this provision).
+Employees with 10 or more years of service will be eligible to receive pro-rated payouts at the time of separation in the percentages referenced above for all accrued annual leave hours remaining after the 100% payout, up to 1600 hours.

-C. Years of service as used herein shall be the equivalent of full-time continuous service hours in a regular position.
-Partial years of service will be prorated.
+E. Years of service as used herein shall be the equivalent of full-time continuous service hours in a regular position.
+Partial years of service shall be prorated.

-- D. An employee who is separating from County service by way of paid County retirement may elect either to take annual leave as time off, or be paid for his or her annual leave in a lump sum payment.
+An employee who is separating from County service by way of paid County retirement may elect either to take annual leave as time off, or be paid for his or her annual leave in a lump sum payment.
 The amount of annual leave which can be taken as time off shall be limited to the amount of hours the employee is eligible to receive at 100%.
-The remaining balance (up to the allowed maximum less the hours taken as time off) shall be paid in accordance with the annual leave payoff provisions above. - E. Notwithstanding the above, any Annual Leave taken as time off during the final two (2) pay periods of employment with the County will be deducted from the Annual Leave payoff provisions set forth above.
-This provision shall not apply to the use of Family Leave, Pregnancy Disability Leave, Workers Compensation Leave, or other statutorily protected leave during the final two (2) pay periods of employment.
+The remaining balance (up to the allowed maximum less the hours taken as time off) shall be paid in accordance with the annual leave payoff provisions above.